panique/mini/README.md

 ### MINI2

 MINI also has a bigger brother, named [MINI2](https://github.com/panique/mini2).
 It's even simpler, has been built using Slim and has nice features like SASS-compiling, Twig etc.

+## Simple MVC

+Somebody has used the codebase of an older version of MINI for this interesting framework:
+[SMVCF](https://github.com/simple-mvc-framework/v2).
+Definitely worth a look!

 ### branch feature-better-view